 The mind map in the background seems confused and disorganized, but it is fairly representative of my life thus far,

-I am approaching 70 and realize that I have already lived several rather interesting lives.
+I am over 70 and realize that I have already lived several rather interesting lives.
 This very personal website is intended as a means to define who I am, what I do, (what I have done) and what I hope to do in the future.

 If you landed here by chance, we may never become acquainted.
 That would be a pity as how are my words going to change the world if I don't get to talk to new people?
 So, please, talk to me, check out my books, blog and Facebook page.